 In Italian, the word 'espresso' originates from the Italian word esprimere, which literally means to press out or express.

-This may well hail from how espresso is made, which uses very finely-pressed coffee beans to create that rich, creamy texture that is so unique for espresso.
+This may stem from how espresso is made, which uses very finely ground coffee beans to create the rich, creamy texture that is unique to espresso.

 A brief history of the espresso